jpsdr/MKVToolnix-Windows-7/lib/nlohmann-json/README.md

 - **Trivial integration**.
 Our whole code consists of a single header file `json.hpp`.
 That's it.
 No library, no subproject, no dependencies, no complex build system.
 The class is written in vanilla C++11.
 All in all, everything should require no adjustment of your compiler flags or project settings.

 - **Serious testing**.
-Our class is heavily [unit-tested](https://github.com/nlohmann/json/blob/master/test/json_unit.cc) and covers [100%](https://coveralls.io/r/nlohmann/json) of the code, including all exceptional behavior.
+Our class is heavily [unit-tested](https://github.com/nlohmann/json/blob/master/test/unit.cpp) and covers [100%](https://coveralls.io/r/nlohmann/json) of the code, including all exceptional behavior.
 Furthermore, we checked with [Valgrind](http://valgrind.org) that there are no memory leaks.

 Other aspects were not so important to us:

 - **Memory efficiency**.
 Each JSON object has an overhead of one pointer (the maximal size of a union) and one enumeration element (1 byte).
-The default generalization uses the following C++ data types: `std::string` for strings, `int64_t` or `double` for numbers, `std::map` for objects, `std::vector` for arrays, and `bool` for Booleans.
+The default generalization uses the following C++ data types: `std::string` for strings, `int64_t`, `uint64_t` or `double` for numbers, `std::map` for objects, `std::vector` for arrays, and `bool` for Booleans.
 However, you can template the generalized class `basic_json` to your needs.

 - **Speed**.
 We currently implement the parser as naive [recursive descent parser](http://en.wikipedia.org/wiki/Recursive_descent_parser) with hand coded string handling.
 It is fast enough, but a [LALR-parser](http://en.wikipedia.org/wiki/LALR_parser) with a decent regular expression processor should be even faster (but would consist of more files which makes the integration harder).

+See the [contribution guidelines](https://github.com/nlohmann/json/blob/master/.github/CONTRIBUTING.md#please-dont) for more information.

 ## Integration